 - Notre Dame, Georgetown, Boston College: Merit-based scholarships for undergrad finance majors

 Tip: Always check university websites for the latest scholarships.
-You can also apply for external options like Fulbright, AAUW, and private foundations that support international students.
+You can also apply for external options, such as Fulbright, AAUW, and private foundations that support international students.

 4. Estimated Total Annual Cost